jsudiaman/fogbugz-to-github/README.md

 `GitHub gh = new GitHub(String username, String password)`

-Using the token is generally safer, as tokens can be limited to specific types of data and can be revoked at any time.
+(Using a token is generally safer.)